-The network structure of training phase (as shown in Fig. \ref{overview}) provides a specific illustration of the role of the GMF generator within the overall network structure.
+The network structure of the training phase (as shown in Fig. \ref{overview}) provides a specific illustration of the role of the GMF generator within the overall network structure.
 The inputs of the generator include joint moment and body parameters, and its output is the GMF.
-The GMF Generator serves two important functions: a) generating the optimal GMF to improve the prediction accuracy of the estimator, enhancing the model's performance across different users; b) ensuring the decoder to accurately decode the generated GMF into joint moment.

-To implement an model with the proposed method, as an example, we employ a fully connected network with five hidden layers to construct the GMF generator.
-Each hidden layer consists of 32 nodes, and LeakyReLU activation function is applied after each hidden layer to introduce non-linearity.
+The GMF Generator serves two important functions: (a) generating the optimal GMF to improve the estimation accuracy of the estimator, enhancing the model's performance across different users; (b) ensuring the decoder can accurately decode the generated GMF into the joint moment.
+To implement a model with the proposed method, as an example, we employ a fully connected network with five hidden layers to construct the GMF generator.
+Each hidden layer consists of 32 nodes, and a LeakyReLU activation function is applied after each hidden layer to achieve non-linearity.